apache/beam/examples/kafka-to-pubsub/README.md

 - Google Dataflow Template
   - Set up the environment
   - Creating the Dataflow Flex Template
-  - Create a Dataflow job to ingest data using the template.
+  - Create a Dataflow job to ingest data using the template
 - Avro format transferring.
 - E2E tests (TBD)